EngAhmed53/ROS-Autonomous-Mobile-Robot/README.md

 7. [License](#license)

 ## Introduction
-This project is based on the Udacity Home Service Robot project; this project is the final project of the Udacity Robotics Nanodegree.
+This project is based on the Udacity Home Service Robot project, the final project of the Udacity Robotics Nanodegree.

 ## Demo
 [Youtube video](https://youtu.be/6-blbdkCTCw?si=ebP5qN-LpaIK6vIa)